New Updates

 For you know the grace of our Lord Jesus Christ.
 That though He was rich, yet for your sakes He became poor, so that you, through His poverty might become rich.
 (2 Corinthians 8:9)

 For those who know the Savior, this post really needs no introduction.
 The truth remains that His grace is far greater than my sin.
-He has given Himself to us and the riches He imparts to our fainting hearts never, ever diminish.
+He has given Himself to us and the riches He imparts to our fainting hearts never, ever diminishes.
 If anything, the longer we know the Lord Jesus, the greater our awe.
 This is what we experience here on this globe and I cannot imagine what glory awaits us when we have shed these fleshly bodies and at last see Him face to face!

 His welcome for my shame